-Scientists are putting forward extreme ideas to combat climate change.
+Scientists are coming up with extreme ideas to fight climate change.
 It is theoretically possible for a researcher to use the concepts used in new cooling systems, such as air conditioners and refrigerators, to cool the entire planet.

-Jeremy Munday, an engineer from the University of California, is passionate about fighting climate change.
-Looking at two applications of radiative cooling, Munday would like to generate clean energy (practical and immediate use) or perhaps even cool the entire planet.
+Jeremy Munday, an engineer at the University of California, is passionate about fighting climate change.
+Examining two applications of radiative cooling, Munday would like to generate clean energy (a practical and immediate use) or perhaps even cool the entire planet.

 What if, instead of slowing global warming, we could really help Earth cool down?

-To understand Munday's idea, first of all we need to summarize the basics of radiative cooling.
+To understand Munday's idea, we first need to summarize the basics of radiative cooling.
 The concept has been around for a long time.
 Before refrigeration existed, people harnessed the power of radiative cooling to make ice where temperatures never dropped below freezing.

 On cold nights, the Iranians filled shallow stone pools with water.
-Because of the cold expanse of space suspended above the Earth, the soil, water and practically everything else give off heat.
+Because of the cold expanse of space suspended above the Earth, the ground, water, and pretty much everything else gives off heat.
 Sometimes, so much heat can radiate from the planet into space that water turns to ice, even if ambient temperatures are above freezing.
-Similarly, summer frosts occur due to radiative cooling.
+Likewise, summer frosts occur due to radiative cooling.

 How does radiative cooling work?